unmannedlab/Colosseum/docs/apis.md

 * [Image APIs](image_apis.md).

 ### APIs for Multirotor
 Multirotor can be controlled by specifying angles, velocity vector, destination position or some combination of these.
 There are corresponding `move*` APIs for this purpose.
 When doing position control, we need to use some path following algorithm.
-By default AirSim uses carrot following algorithm.
+By default Colosseum uses carrot following algorithm.
 This is often referred to as "high level control" because you just need to specify high level goal and the firmware takes care of the rest.
-Currently lowest level control available in AirSim is `moveByAngleThrottleAsync` API.
+Currently lowest level control available in Colosseum is `moveByAngleThrottleAsync` API.

 #### getMultirotorState
 This API returns the state of the vehicle in one call.
 The state includes, collision, estimated kinematics (i.e. kinematics computed by fusing sensors), and timestamp (nano seconds since epoch).
 The kinematics here means 6 quantities: position, orientation, linear and angular velocity, linear and angular acceleration.
 Please note that simple_slight currently doesn't support state estimator which means estimated and ground truth kinematics values would be same for simple_flight.
 Estimated kinematics are however available for PX4 except for angular acceleration.
 All quantities are in NED coordinate system, SI units in world frame except for angular velocity and accelerations which are in body frame.

 #### Async methods, duration and max_wait_seconds
 Many API methods has parameters named `duration` or `max_wait_seconds` and they have *Async* as suffix, for example, `takeoffAsync`.
-These methods will return immediately after starting the task in AirSim so that your client code can do something else while that task is being executed.
+These methods will return immediately after starting the task in Colosseum so that your client code can do something else while that task is being executed.
 If you want to wait for this task to complete then you can call `waitOnLastTask` like this:

 ```cpp
 //C++